Social Emotional Learning (SEL)

 Washington Adopted SEL Standards

-The Washington Social Emotional Learning (SEL) standards and benchmarks were adopted in January of 2020.
+The Washington Social Emotional Learning (SEL) standards and benchmarks were adopted in January 2020.

-Review Washington-developed SEL resources to help with social emotional learning implementation, including equity tools, learning activities, and related briefs.
+Review Washington-developed SEL resources to help implement social emotional learning, including equity tools, learning activities, and related briefs.

 This online module is designed to build knowledge and awareness for teachers, administrators, and school staff of what social-emotional learning (SEL) is and why it is important.
 In addition, the module explains how to implement and integrate SEL into different contexts in a culturally responsive way.

 The Washington state Legislature authorized the Social Emotional Learning (SEL) Advisory Committee to continue to develop statewide support to advance and promote SEL.

 A trauma-informed child and family service system responds to the impact of traumatic stress on children, caregivers, and service providers.
 Programs and agencies within these systems infuse and sustain trauma awareness, knowledge, and skills into their organizational cultures, practices, and policies.